hyperledger/besu-docs/docs/public-networks/reference/api/index.md

   `earliest`, or `pending`, as described in
   [block parameter](../../how-to/use-besu-api/json-rpc.md#block-parameter).

-* `array` of `integers` - (optional) a monotonically increasing list of percentile values to sample from each block's effective priority fees per gas in ascending order, weighted by gas used.
+* `array` of `integers` - (optional) A monotonically increasing list of percentile values to sample from each block's effective priority fees per gas in ascending order, weighted by gas used.

 #### Returns